MicrosoftDocs/azure-docs/articles/machine-learning/team-data-science-process/platforms-and-tools.md

 Full end-to-end walkthroughs that demonstrate all the steps in the process for **specific scenarios** are also provided.
 They are listed and linked with thumbnail descriptions in the [Example walkthroughs](walkthroughs.md) topic.
 They illustrate how to combine cloud, on-premises tools, and services into a workflow or pipeline to create an intelligent application.

-For examples executing steps in the Team Data Science Process that use Azure Machine Learning Studio, see the [With Azure ML](https://docs.microsoft.com/azure/machine-learning/team-data-science-process/) learning path.
+For examples that show how to execute steps in the Team Data Science Process by using Azure Machine Learning Studio (classic), see the [With Azure Machine Learning](https://docs.microsoft.com/azure/machine-learning/team-data-science-process/) learning path.